p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 Below shows the performance of DQN with and without Hindsight Experience Replay (HER) in the Bit Flipping Environment described in the paper [Hindsight Experience Replay 2018](https://arxiv.org/pdf/1707.01495.pdf).
 The results replicate the result found in the paper and show that adding HER allowed the agent to solve a problem that vanilla DQN was not able to solve.
-The hyperparameters used were as in the paper and can be found in the file: `Results/Bit_Flipping_Environment/Results.py`
+The hyperparameters used were the same for both agents and the same as in the paper, they can be found in the file: `Results/Bit_Flipping_Environment/Results.py`

 ![Bit Flipping Results](Results/Bit_Flipping_Environment/My_diagram.png)